StephanieO-py/Road-Carnages/README.md

 For some reason, the heatmap showing accident prone areas is not being displayed, so here's a screenshot:
 <img width="1210" alt="Screenshot 2021-01-11 at 23 14 02" src="https://user-images.githubusercontent.com/56550310/104233793-897b8080-5463-11eb-859d-92ca04d25b67.png">

+note: I am yet to work on the scoring

 # Goal